bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

 For Django projects, the best solution we've found so far to this problem is [django-filer](http://django-filer.readthedocs.org/en/latest/).
-Filer is an application that combines convenient built-in model fields for developers with a familiar file tree like structure for users.
+Filer is an application that combines convenient model fields for developers with a familiar file tree like structure for users.
 Combined with standard image fields like captions and alt text, as well as extra thumbnailing support, filer stands out as a superior way to manage image content.

 This is all well and good when you're starting a new project, but it's never too late to make the transition to django-filer.
-Let's walk through the process of rescuing your image content and surfacing it for your users.
+Here we'll walk through the process of rescuing your image content and surfacing it for your users.